TomHarrop/compare-annotation-tools/README.md

 ## TODO

 - [ ] handle remote genomes
+- [ ] GPU resources - fill in the partitionflag and exclusive using yte
+- [ ] collect stats
 - [ ] implement annotation tools:
   - [ ] tiberius
     - [ ] add all the models